djjohnson20/se_project_todo-app/README.md

 # Simple Todo App

-This is a simple toto app that allows you to create new todos, give them due dates, check off when complete, and delete when completed.
+This is a simple todo app that allows you to create new todos, give them due dates, check off when complete, and delete when completed.

 ## Functionality